tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Glyph of Warding

-**Casting Time/Duration**: 10 minutes**/**Until discharged
+**Casting Time/Duration:** 10 minutes**/**Until discharged

-**Market/Component Cost**: 400 gp**/**80 gp and 2 recoveries
+**Market/Component Cost:** 400 gp**/**80 gp and 2 recoveries

-**Effect**: You inscribe a glyph that works as a dangerous trap on a flat surface such as a wall, chest lid, table, or door.
+**Effect:** You inscribe a glyph that works as a dangerous trap on a flat surface such as a wall, chest lid, table, or door.
 As you create the trap, you set the glyph's damage type, trigger, password and**/**or exceptions.
 The trigger you set must require the trap's target to enter the glyph's square, pass within range of the glyph's attack, or open or handle a warded object without speaking the password or meeting an exception.
 Acceptable exceptions include creature origin, creature type, physical characteristics, and named individuals.
 The glyph becomes nearly invisible once it is completed.
 If the trap is triggered or disabled, the ritual is discharged.

 #### Gravesight

-**Casting Time/Duration**: 30 minutes**/**24 hours
+**Casting Time/Duration:** 30 minutes**/**24 hours

-**Market/Component Cost**: 400 gp**/**80 gp
+**Market/Component Cost:** 400 gp**/**80 gp

-**Effect**: You are able to perceive the environment around an animate undead creature.
+**Effect:** You are able to perceive the environment around an animate undead creature.
 The target creature must be nearby you during the entire time necessary to perform the ritual.

 For the ritual's duration, you can spend an action to use the affected creature's senses.
 You use your Perception skill modifier when you do so.
 While sensing through the undead, you cannot use your own senses and are considered blind and deaf.
 You can end the effect as a free action.
 If the undead creature is destroyed, the ritual ends immediately.

-**Skill Check**: Your Arcana skill check determines the maximum distance at which you can receive sensory input from the target creature.
+**Skill Check:** Your Arcana skill check determines the maximum distance at which you can receive sensory input from the target creature.

 | Arcana Skill Check Result | Maximum Relative Distance |
 | ------------------- | ------------------------- |